 2023 Measurement Year EPCS Program Overview

 Prescribers who issue prescriptions for controlled substances to Medicare Part D beneficiaries.

 EPCS Program Compliance Determination

-The threshold is the percentage of prescription drug claims for Schedule II, III, IV, and V controlled substances under Medicare Part D that are electronically prescribed, after exceptions are applied, at the end of the calendar year.
+The threshold is the percentage of prescription drug claims for Schedule II, III, IV, and V controlled substances under Medicare Part D that are electronically prescribed, after exceptions are applied, at the end of the calendar year (excluding exceptions).
 The threshold for compliance is 70%.

 EPCS Program Exceptions